-Let’s say you’ve successful coaxed visitors to sign up for your email list.
-You’ve written your first blog posts, created a simple freebie and added an opt-in form.
+Let’s say you’ve successfully coaxed visitors to sign up for your email list.
+You’ve started your blog, written your first blog posts, created a simple freebie, and added an opt-in form.
 Now what?
 Should you actually be writing to your email list?

 Do you just watch the numbers grow?
 Block out any nagging thoughts about communicating?
 Be chuffed people have signed up and leave it at that?

 Decide there’s so much else to think about such as how you’re going to make money blogging, surely a welcome email can wait.
-There’s only 10 people on the list …
+There are only 10 people on the list …

 You need to Start Writing to Your Email List Right Now